2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 - you ask for a reconsideration of your asylum claim.

-The Ofpra can also place you in the fast-track procedure after examining your story.
+The Ofpra can also place you in the fast-track procedure after examining your story (factsheet n°4).

 The prefecture must provide you with a document that explains why you have been placed into the fast-track procedure.
-If they do not give it to you, ask for it.
+If they do not give it to you, ask for it, as it is a necessary document to challenge the placement in the fast-track procedure before the CNDA (National Court of Asylum Steps and proceedings).

-According to the law, the Ofpra only has 15 days to make a decision, but the delays are longer in practice.
+According to the law, in the fast-track procedure, the Ofpra only has 15 days to make a decision, but the delays are longer in practice.

 Especially in the fast-track procedure, it is of paramount importance to carefully prepare your written asylum story on the Ofpra form and that you prepare for your interview (factsheet n°4).